zogzog/cubicweb/doc/book/en/development/devweb/js.rst

 The full version deals with:

-* optional parameters such as an rql expression, an entity eid, an rset
+* optional parameters such as an entity eid, an rset

 * the ability to further reload the fragment